ipfs/ipfs-docs/docs/install/command-line.md

 ### Uninstall `ipfs-update`

-Uninstalling `ipfs-update` involves removing the binary and adjusting the `PATH` variable on Windows systems.
+To uninstall IPFS Update, delete the binary and `ipfs-update` from your `PATH` variable.

 #### Windows